NStrijbosch/hub-module-notes/docs/index.md

 UART:

- *  To use of third party TTL UART sensors
+ *  Allows to use third party TTL UART sensors via the Ultrasonic sensor's breakout.
- *  To get hub to hub communication.  (with the right cable)
+ *  Allows to get hub to hub communication.  (with the right cable)

 Use BT_VCP and USB_VCP class to get more control over the communication between a computer and the hub